Dental X-Rays in 2022

 Dental X-rays and Radiographs are most used for Routine Dentistry such as decay, Fillings and Gum problems and to look underneath teeth, fillings and between tooth and gum for tartar or calculus, as well as in Advanced Cosmetic Dentistry or Specialist treatments involving Dental Tooth Implants, mini Implants, immediate Dental Implants, Crowns, Bridges, Veneers, Precision Dentures, Tooth Bleaching, Teeth Whitening, Cosmetic Bonding, Latest Ceramic Restorations, Persistent Gum Diseases, Tooth wear and worn, uneven teeth, Periodontal Plastic Surgery, TMJ's, Difficult Occlusions, Excessive Wear Cases, Root canal treatment, Trauma and Dental Emergencies, to help Diagnose problems and/or eliminate possible causes of trouble!

-PLEASE NOTE - We are open and treating patients from Monday 4th Jan.
-2021, though we continue operating a reduced service through 2021, during this unprecedented crisis.
+PLEASE NOTE - We are open and treating patients in 2022, though were operating a reduced service through 2021, during this unprecedented crisis.
 We have been busy still working through backlogs of emergency & vulnerable patients at our Practice, to reach those now waiting for more advanced, routine and needed if not yet urgent care.

 What are X-rays?